The University of Virginia Community

 The University of Virginia is made up of eleven schools in Charlottesville, plus the College at Wise in southwest Virginia.
 U.Va. offers 56 bachelor’s degrees in 53 fields, 79 master’s degrees in 63 fields, and 54 doctoral degrees in 52 fields.
 Five educational specialist degrees and two professional degrees, in law and medicine, are also offered.
 The University’s 11 schools include the School of Architecture, College of Arts and Sciences, Graduate School of Arts and Sciences, Frank Batten School of Leadership and Public Policy, Curry School of Education, Darden Graduate School of Business Administration, School of Engineering and Applied Science, McIntire School of Commerce, Basic Medical Sciences, School of Nursing, and School of Continuing & Professional Studies.
 The two additional specialist degrees are through the School of Law and School of Medicine.

 Teresa A. Sullivan, a leading scholar in labor force demography and former provost and executive vice president for academic affairs at the University of Michigan, took office as the University of Virginia's eighth president on August 1, 2010.

 The University of Virginia is located in the city of Charlottesville in central Virginia, which, including surrounding Albemarle County, has a population of approximately 100,000.
-Charlottesville is located two hours from Washington, D.C. and one hour from the Richmond, Virginia’s state capitol.
+Charlottesville is located 115 miles from Washington, D.C. and 70 miles from the Richmond, Virginia’s state capitol.

 Charlottesville is rich in cultural activities, including fine restaurants, an annual international film festival, and an array of musical and theatrical venues.
-The John Paul Jones area, completed in 2006 and home to the UVa basketball teams, also attracts many of the biggest acts in live entertainment, including Dave Matthews Band, The Police, Eric Clapton, The Eagles, Lady Gaga, Kenny Chesney, Jimmy Buffett, Justin Timberlake, Jay-Z, Elton John, Bruce Springsteen, Keith Urban, George Strait, The Dead, Phish, Jason Aldean, and The Red Hot Chili Peppers.
+The John Paul Jones area, completed in 2006 and home to the UVa basketball teams, also attracts many of the biggest acts in live entertainment, including Dave Matthews Band, Lady Gaga, Kenny Chesney, Justin Timberlake, Jay-Z, Bruce Springsteen, Keith Urban, George Strait, and The Red Hot Chili Peppers.